ahmed-1804/ahmed-1804/README.md

 ## Hi there 👋
+I'm Ahmed.
 A motivated and detail-oriented Physics graduate with a strong academic foundation in programming skills and ML.

 Demonstrates extensive experience in computer skills, programming especially using Python and MATLAB, currently developing deeper expertise in Machine learning techniques for scientific applications.
 <!--